What is fibromyalgia?

 How is fibromyalgia diagnosed?

-Fibromyalgia can be difficult to diagnose.
-There is no single test or examination that says the pain is caused by fibromyalgia.
+Fibromyalgia can be difficult to diagnose since there is no single test or examination for it.

-People suspected of having fibromyalgia may have blood tests and x-rays – part of the aim of this is to look for other possible causes of pain in the muscles and bones.
+People suspected of having fibromyalgia may have blood tests and x-rays to look for other possible causes of the muscle and bone pain.

-But really, it comes down to a doctor thinking that the pattern of pain and tiredness fits fibromyalgia, and doesn’t fit other conditions.
+A doctor may diagnose fibromyalgia when they think that the pattern of pain and tiredness fits the condition and doesn’t fit other conditions.

 How is fibromyalgia treated?